nexthink-oss/ghup/README.md

 # ghup

-`ghup` is a fully standalone command-line tool to manage GitHub repository content and refs (branches and tags) directly via the GitHub API.
+`ghup` is a command-line tool for managing GitHub repository content and refs (branches and tags) directly via the GitHub API, with a focus on enabling verified commits from build systems such as GitHub Actions or Jenkins.

-## Features
+## Key Features

-- Idempotent create, update and delete of repository content, including pull requests, with or without local clone; all commits verified by GitHub.
+- Create, update, and delete repository content with verified commits via GitHub API
-- GitHub-verified commits (when using a GitHub App-derived token), facilitating the enforcement of universal commit signing.
-- Create and update tags, both lightweight and annotated.
+- Create and update both lightweight and annotated tags
-- Arbitrary git ref cloning, including fast-forward merge and mutable tag updates.
+- Synchronise arbitrary git refs, including fast-forward merges
-- Server-side resolution of commit-ish to commit SHA, matching branches and tags.
-- Smart defaults from context, and configurability via flags or environment variables.
-- Self-contained without external dependencies.
+- Resolve commit references to full SHAs
+- Open pull requests for changes
+- Smart context detection for repository and branch information
-- 12-Factor app style configuration via flags, environment variables, and/or configuration file.
+- 12-Factor app style configuration via flags, environment variables, or files

-`ghup` is fully standalone and not a GitHub CLI wrapper, and does not seek to replicate GitHub CLI functionality, but rather to provide a simple, scriptable interface to GitHub content and refs.
+- No external dependencies required

 ## Requirements

-- A GitHub Token, preferably derived from GitHub App credentials (for verified commits), with `contents=write` and `metadata=read` permissions on target repository.
-In addition, `workflows=write` is also needed if used to manage `.github/workflows` content.
+- A GitHub token with `contents=write` and `metadata=read` permissions (plus `workflows=write` if managing GitHub workflows)

-Integrates works well with [vault-plugin-secrets-github](https://github.com/martinbaillie/vault-plugin-secrets-github), [octo-sts](https://github.com/octo-sts/app) and similar.

-## Configuration

-If the current working directory is a git repository, its first GitHub remote (if there is one) is used to infer default repository owner (`--owner`) and name (`--repo`), the current branch is used to set the default branch (`--branch`), and resolved git config is used to set a default author for a generated `Co-Authored-By` commit message trailer to help distinguish between different systems sharing common GitHub App credentials (override components with `--user-trailer`, `--user-name` and `--user-email`, or disable with `--user-trailer=` or `export GHUP_USER_TRAILER=`).
-Additional commit trailers can be specified with `--trailer key=value` flags.

-If run outside a GitHub repository, then the `--owner` and `--repo` flags are required, together with `--branch` dependending on the command.

-All configuration may be passed via file (JSON, TOML, YAML, HCL, envfile and Java properties), with the configuration file base name specified via `--config-name`, and the configuration file search path optionally extended via `--config-path` (default: `.`).
-For example, `--config-name=ghup-config` will search for `ghup-config.json`, `ghup-config.toml`, `ghup-config.yaml`, `ghup-config.yml`, `ghup-config.hcl`, `ghup-config.env` and `ghup-config.properties` in the current directory.

-All configuration may be passed via environment variable rather than flag.
-The environment variable associated with each flag is `GHUP_[UPPERCASED_FLAG_NAME]`, e.g. `GHUP_TOKEN`, `GHUP_OWNER`, `GHUP_REPO`, `GHUP_BRANCH`, `GHUP_USER_TRAILER`, etc.

-In addition, various fallback environment variables are supported for better integration with Jenkins and similar CI tools: `GITHUB_TOKEN`, `GITHUB_OWNER`, `GITHUB_REPO`, `CHANGE_BRANCH`, `BRANCH_NAME`, `GIT_BRANCH`, `GIT_AUTHOR_TRAILER`, `GIT_COMMITTER_NAME`, `GIT_COMMITTER_EMAIL`, etc.

-The environment variable `GITHUB_REPOSITORY`, always set in GitHub Actions workflow context in the form `<owner>/<repo>`, is only used to set initial defaults for `--owner` and `--repo`, but will be overridden by local repository context and more specific configuration.
-If and only if `GITHUB_REPOSITORY` is set, then `--branch` will also default from `GITHUB_HEAD_REF` in pull request context, or `GITHUB_REF_NAME` otherwise.

-For security, it is strongly recommended that the GitHub Token by passed via environment (`GHUP_TOKEN` or `GITHUB_TOKEN`) or file path (`--token /path/to/token-file`, or `export GHUP_TOKEN=/path/to/token-file ghup …`).
-Unless disabled with `--no-cli-token`/`GHUP_NO_CLI_TOKEN=1`, `ghup` will attempt to retrieve a token from the GitHub CLI (i.e. `gh auth token`) if no other token is provided.
+- For verified commits, use a token derived from GitHub App credentials

 ## Installation

-### Generic
+### Pre-built Binaries

-Binaries for all supported platforms and architectures are available from [GitHub Releases](https://github.com/nexthink-oss/ghup/releases/latest).
+Download binaries for all platforms from [GitHub Releases](https://github.com/nexthink-oss/ghup/releases/latest).

-Alternatively, install to `$GOBIN` with a local Go toolchain:
+### Using Go

 ```sh
 go install github.com/nexthink-oss/ghup@latest